jaykay12/tech/_posts/2024-3-11-multithreading-concurrency-advanced.md

 <ins>**FutureTask<V> class**</ins>

-This class implements RunnableFuture.
+- This class implements RunnableFuture.
 It wraps either a Callable<T> or Runnable.

-The Java library has the concrete type `FutureTask`, which implements `Runnable` and `Future`, combining both functionality conveniently.
+- The Java library has the concrete type `FutureTask`, which implements `Runnable` and `Future`, combining both functionality conveniently.
+- FutureTask is a concrete implementation of the Future, Runnable, and RunnableFuture interfaces and therefore can be submitted to an ExecutorService instance for execution.

 ```java
 import java.util.Random;